chzerv/ansible-role-libvirt/README.md

 `libvirt_users_in_libvirt_group: []`

-> A list of users that will be added in the `libvirt` group.
-Users in this group can have password-less access
+> A list of users that will be added to the `libvirt` group.
+Users of this group are allowed password-less access
 > to the libvirt daemon.

 ## Dependencies